RallySoftwareLabs/alm-mobile/README.md

 ## Application Configuration

 You will need to create a config.json file to configure the ALM url.
 You should copy from config.json.example as a template.
+The sequence here is a bit funky - I think this, or the apache stuff, needs to be done before npm start.

 #### Properties